 A promotional post for C.S.
 Johnson's new fantasy novel, The Moonlight Pegasus.
 Includes a description of the book, an excerpt, a GIVEAWAY, and information about the author with links.

-Books I finished reading in February with links to their reviews, Bookstagram from February, and upcoming books to read in March!
+Books I finished reading in August with links to their reviews, Bookstagram from August, and upcoming books to read in September!

 This whodunit-esque novelette by D.J.
 Cockburn is set in the dystopian future, where the rich control the world, and the climate has perished under humanity's negligence.
 Rex Harme, a former police detective, is now working as security on a cruise ship in the Arctic Ocean, with some of the world's richest--and shallowest--people partying it up.
 But when one of the guests is thrown overboard, he must solve the mystery of the murderer's identity.

 Maleonarial, an old and experienced mage scribe, sets off on his own journey to find the right words to create the intention of killing The Deathless Goddess in order to free the mage scribes from her.
 What interrupts this work, however, is something even more dangerous than the Goddess herself.
 Kait Alder, a Daughter of Tiler's Hold, can see and hear evil that is set on destroying the world, starting with anything magic.
 Pylor, Tiler Hold Lord's cousin, is charged with finding out more about Maleonarial and his supposed magic that can hurt people.
 All three merge together to form one large party as they all make their way to the mage school with Saleonarial's body and the newest mage recruit--and Kait's only son--Leksand.
 They must all work together in order to keep the evil at bay long enough for someone to figure out how to kill it--for good.
 Will Maleonarial be able to hold off on his own quest of killing the Deathless Goddess in order to help Kait and Pylor?